Avant-Garde-Haus/icloud-zoho-contact-sync-shortcut/README.md

 duplicate_check_fields: ["Email"]	Defines what counts as a duplicate	Use ["Phone"] or both zohoContact object	Maps fields from iPhone → Zoho	Add address, notes, etc.
-/crm/v2/Contacts/upsert	Target Zoho module	Change to /Leads/upsert 🧭 Troubleshooting & Customization
+/crm/v2/Contacts/upsert	Target Zoho module	Change to /Leads/upsert

+If you change your CRM or use custom fields, you’ll adjust the mapping in this part of worker.js:

+const zohoContact = {
+  First_Name: contact.firstName || "",
+  Last_Name: contact.lastName || "Unknown",
+  Email: contact.email || "",
+  Phone: contact.phone || "",
+  Mobile: contact.mobile || "",
+  Account_Name: contact.company || undefined,
+  Title: contact.title || undefined,
+};

+🧭 Troubleshooting & Customization (with ChatGPT)

-If you get an error, or want to adapt this for another CRM, just ask ChatGPT using this prompt:
+If you hit an error or want to adapt this for a different CRM, you can paste this prompt into ChatGPT:

 I'm using Cristin's iCloud → Zoho CRM Contact Sync project from GitHub.
-My goal is to sync new iPhone contacts to Zoho (or another CRM) and tag them in Notes as [ZOHO_SYNCED].
+My goal is to sync new iPhone contacts to my CRM and tag them in Notes as [ZOHO_SYNCED].
 Here’s my current Shortcut setup and Worker code:
 [paste screenshots or code]
-Help me debug or customize it.
+Please help me debug or customize it.
+I am not a developer.

-ChatGPT will walk you through setup, step-by-step — exactly like it did for Cristin.
+ChatGPT can then walk you through setup and debugging step-by-step — exactly how this project was built.

 💬 Project Summary (for GitHub description)

 Built in two days by someone with zero coding experience, this project connects iPhone Contacts to Zoho CRM using an iOS Shortcut and Cloudflare Worker.
-It automatically syncs new contacts, prevents duplicates with note tagging, and proves what’s possible with ChatGPT-guided no-code development.
+It automatically syncs new contacts, prevents duplicates with note tagging, and shows what’s possible with ChatGPT-guided no-code development.

 🧡 Credits & Inspiration

-Created by Cristin Padgett — proof that anyone can build automations once you mix curiosity, persistence, and a bit of ChatGPT.
+Created by Cristin Padgett — proof that anyone can build useful automations with a bit of curiosity and a conversational AI co-pilot.